Prosecutor: 'Overwhelming' evidence Smollett faked attack

 An attorney for Smollett, 39, is expected to give a closing argument later Wednesday before the jury begins deliberating whether Smollett is guilty on six counts of a low-level felony for making what prosecutors say was a false police report about the alleged attack.
 He faces one count of felony disorderly conduct for each time he gave a report to three different officers.

-When Webb asked Smollett if he sent private messages on Instagram to Abimbola Osundairo on the night of the alleged attack regarding the timing of the fake attack, Smollett responded, 'There was no fake attack,' and denied sending the messages.
-After Webb showed Smollett four messages that Smollett sent Osundairo that night, Smollett told Webb: 'If you say so, sir.'

-In the final message - sent at 12:41 a.m., about 90 minutes before the alleged attack - Smollett told Osundairo that he had finally made it home from the airport.
-Smollett testified he was sending the messages to arrange a workout session, not a fake attack.

-On Monday, Smollett testified that he was returning home from buying a sandwich around 2 a.m. when someone yelled a racist, homophobic remark that referenced the TV show 'Empire.'
-The person also shouted something about 'MAGA country,' an apparent reference to then-President Donald Trump's slogan 'Make America Great Again.'
-The slogan also had been scrawled on some hate mail '" that included a drawing of a stick figure hanging by a noose - that Smollett had received at the 'Empire' set, he testified.
+Smollett testified that he was returning home from buying a sandwich around 2 a.m. when someone yelled a racist, homophobic remark that referenced the TV show "Empire."
+The person also shouted something about "MAGA country," an apparent reference to then-President Donald Trump's slogan "Make America Great Again."
+The slogan also had been scrawled on some hate mail, featuring a drawing of a stick figure hanging by a noose, that Smollett had received at the "Empire" set, he testified.

 Smollett said when he turned to confront the person, a man hit him in the head and he fell to the ground, where he said another man kicked him before the attackers ran away.
 Smollett said he noticed a rope, like a noose, around his neck after the attack.
 When he returned home, a friend called Chicago police, something Smollett said he wouldn't have done because as a Black man he doesn't trust police.

+Webb also questioned why Smollett didn't turn over his cellphone to police or give them a DNA sample or access to his medical records to help with the investigation.
+Smollett testified he doesn't trust Chicago police, and that he was concerned about his privacy.

+"If he was a true victim of a crime he would not be withholding evidence," Webb said.
+"Mr. Smollett didn't want the crime solved. ...
+He didn't want the brothers apprehended."

-Smollett faces a class 4 felony that carries a prison sentence of up to three years, but experts have said if he is convicted, he would likely be placed on probation and ordered to perform community service.
+The disorderly conduct charge is a class 4 felony that carries a prison sentence of up to three years, but experts have said if Smollett is convicted, he would likely be placed on probation and ordered to perform community service.

 Check out the AP's complete coverage of the Jussie Smollett case.